JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

+Sara knocked, and it was Lilith who answered the door.
+Lilith lead her in with little preamble, then addressed a man sitting at a chess table.
+"Caleb, this is Sara, the one I told you about."

 ![](12-12-17_6-50-14%C2%A0PM.png)

 "We need to talk."
-Sara skipped any real greetings.
+Sara said to Lilith, skipping any real greeting.

 "Yes, I suppose we do.
-Let's sit."
+Let's sit over there."
 Lilith guestered to the couch and arm chairs.

-Caleb stood "Do want me to join you sister?"
+Caleb stood, "Shall I join you, sister?"

-"No, that's ok."
+"No, that is ok."
+Lilith said.

 ![](12-12-17_7-16-22%C2%A0PM.png)